6 Ways to Get Minnesota Zoo Discounts

 For the most part, once you are in the zoo, you don’t need to spend more money, but there are a few places you can avoid spending.

 1. Pack a Lunch.
-You can bring food into the Minnesota Zoo and eat at one of the many picnic tables around the grounds.
+While the Call of the Wild Food Court is tempting, you can bring food into the Minnesota Zoo and eat at one of the many picnic tables around the grounds.
+While you picnic, kids can cool off in the splash pad and take advantage of the play areas!

 2. Bring your own stroller.
-Stroller rental is $5-$8, and while that isn’t a much in the big picture, every little savings helps.
+Stroller rental isn’t much in the big picture, but every little savings helps.

 3. Carpool.
 Not only will you save on parking, but you’ll save on gas, too.